Maia Elisabeth Sørensen

 Maia Elisabeth Sørensen (1980) is a dance filmmaker and curator from Denmark with a background in dance and choreography.

 Graduated from Martha Graham School of Contemporary Dance (NY) in 2007 after completing the post-certificate program with focus on choreography.
 Her graduation work was her first dance film NUDE, which earned her a cultural grant from American Scandinavian Society in New York.
+Since then she has specialised in dance film as a director/choreographer, editor and performer, as well as writing her own scripts using movement as a core for narrative storytelling, whether fiction, documentary or choreographic dance films.

 In 2014 Maia won the ‘New Creator/Innovation prize’ at the international dance film competition IDILL for Det Skal Danses Væk, and the category ‘Best Experiment’ at Ekko Shortlist Awards 2014 for the dance film Satellit.
 Satellit also received two nominations for “Best Editing” and “Best Original Music”.
 Her debut documentary “Nothing Matters When We’re Dancing” won the audience award for best documentary at Cinedans Dance on Screen Festival in 2018 and her collaboration with Russian filmmaker Kristina Daurova “How To Be a Perfect Human” earned her a nomination for best documentary at Ekko Shortlist Awards in 2022.